open-telemetry/oteps/text/0225-configuration.md

 Implementations *MUST* perform environment variable substitution before validating and parsing configuration file contents.

+If a configuration file references an environment variable which is undefined, implementations *MUST* return an error or raise an exception.

 #### Handling environment variable & file config overlap

 When both configuration file and environment variables are present, the implementation *MUST* ignore environment variables in preference of the configuration file.
 The support for environment variable substitution in the configuration file gives users a mechanism for migrating away from environment variables in favour of configuration files.